Sign Up Members Login

 Relative volume -- compares today's volume to the average 6-month daily volume, the highest relative volume stocks are at the top of the relative volume list.
-If a stock has not been trading for at least 6-months then it's not included on the list.

 Averages are rounded off to the nearest whole number.
-We use historical data going back to 2003.

 Data is delayed, breakouts are not reported in real-time.
 Data does not include pre-market or after-hours trading.